 18. show your fun side by sharing the non-business part of exhibiting

-If you’re attending events, award ceremonies or even team dinners associated with the show share a few photos here and there.
+If you’re attending events, award ceremonies or even team dinners associated with the show, share a few photos here and there.
 Showing your “fun” side will help attendees relate to your brand on a more personal level.
-Of course remember to keep all posting 100% appropriate.
-We’d like to think that rule is an easy one to follow, but if you’re worried you might share something inappropriate on the company account it may be best to shut off your phone for the night.
+Of course, keep all posts 100% appropriate, making sure the posts reflect your brand image and integrity.
+But it’s okay to loosen up and show followers that robots don’t run the social media sites (see #14).

 19. create your own unique hashtag

-Some exhibitors decide to use a hashtag entirely their own for marketing purposes.
-This is a great idea but remember to give visitors a reason to use it.
-Otherwise, it’ll end up being pretty useless.
+Exhibitors can create and use their own hashtag entirely their own.
+This is a great idea, but remember to give visitors a reason to use it.
 You can incorporate your Hashtag into your exhibiting plan by doing a Twitter contest, hosting a Twitter chat or a social “photo booth” using services like Instaprint or TagPrints.
-If you go this route make sure your hashtag is highly visible in booth and visitors easily know what to do with it.
+If you go this route, make sure your hashtag is highly visible in- booth and visitors easily know how to use it.

 20. connect with your leads on social media

-This tip may apply more to the tech-savvy industry shows.
-If you receive a business card that calls out a Twitter or Instagram handle don’t disregard it.
+This tip may apply more to the tech-savvy industry shows, but if you receive a business card that calls out a Twitter or Instagram handle, don’t disregard it.
 Sometimes a social connection could prove more valuable than just a business phone or email.